zilinjak/homelab-k8s/application_source/fe-blog/content/posts/homelab.md

 ## Homelab Progress Checklist

+The links are clickable 👀 with more about the topic.

 | Category          | Task                                                                                                          | Status |
 |-------------------|---------------------------------------------------------------------------------------------------------------|--------|
 | **Networking**    | [LoadBalancer setup on bare metal](/posts/networking-metallb/)                                                | ✅     |